Reverse Chain Rule (DP IB Applications & Interpretation (AI)): Revision Note

 Examiner Tips and Tricks

-Before the exam, practice this until you are confident with the pattern and do not need to worry about the formula or steps anymore
+Before the exam, practise this until you are confident with the reverse chain rule patterns and do not need to worry about the formula or steps anymore.

-You can always check your work by differentiating, if you have time
+You can always check your work by differentiating, if you have time.
+Your answer should differentiate to give the original function you were integrating.

 Worked Example